Prop and Costume Policy

 Guns: Real firearms, even if disabled and unloaded, are strictly prohibited in all convention spaces, except when carried by uniformed law enforcement.

 Any prop being used in an unsafe or threatening manner may be confiscated by AMKE Safety.
 Safety staff may ask you at any time to put a prop away or change out of a costume based on its acceptability.
 The head of Anime Milwaukee Safety has the final say as to the acceptability of any prop or costume.

-AMKE Safety will be operating a prop check table from 9 a.m. to 9 p.m.
-(3 p.m. on Sunday) in the Hyatt outside of the Pere Marquette room.
-If you are unsure whether your prop fits the rules, please come see us!
+If you are unsure whether your prop fits the rules, please come see prop check at Wisconsin Center!
 We’ll check your prop and tag it so you won’t get stopped later.